 Ninety Six is unique in holding two Revolutionary War records: The very first southern land battle of the Revolutionary War was fought here.
 Second, the site was also the longest siege in whole Revolutionary War lasting 28 days between the British and the Patriot forces of Major Gen. Nathaniel Greene along with Andrew Pickens and Henry " Light Horse" Lee.

 Ninety Six may possibly even be the first town in South Carolina to have served a southern favorite- Hash, in order to feed 10,000 people at a convention in 1856 during the re-election of Senator Preston Brooks.
 We're not sure, but we do hold several festivals were you may taste some.
-Historical plantations and a historic bed and breakfast- The Kinard House (see Link) listed on the National Registry.
+Historical plantations and houses- The Kinard House (see Link) listed on the National Registry.

 We are a collective group of citizens who meet monthly and are interested in preserving the history and genealogy of the Ninety Six area.
 We research buildings, land, and family history as well as preserving artifacts.
 Members collect information from local cemeteries, libraries, title searches, and conduct interviews with the locals.
 If you are interested in becoming a member, doing research, or submitting materials we welcome you to join us.
 Membership is only Ten Dollars a year and we are a non-profit group.
 We will assist you in your own research, when possible.
 Please see the contact page for further information to join.

 Our materials are free to the public.
 This allows relatives to freely research family members and links without the costs of some genealogy websites.
-If you have information that pertains to residents, a homestead, local business, or burials, please contact us.
-Also please visit our Facebook page, which contains up to the minute information.
+If you have information that pertains to residents, a homestead, local business, or burials, please contact us and submit your family tree for your relatives.

 Also, please visit our Facebook page, at www.facebook.com/ninetysixhistoricalsociety which contains up to the minute information as well as a large collection of photos.